 What is the best daily driver small 4x4?

-If you’ve got the money, the modern Land Rover Defender will be by far the best choice for driving every day.
-It has by far the most sophisticated basis of any of the cars on this list – which is one of the reasons it’s the most expensive.
+If you’ve got the money, the Range Rover Evoque will be by far the best choice of the vehicles in our main list for driving every day, with the Land Rover Defender a close second.
+These have by far the most sophisticated basis of any of the cars on this list – which is one of the reasons they’re comparatively expensive.
 This is in stark contrast to the original Defender, which was very difficult to drive on road.

 What is the most comfortable small 4x4?

-Again, the Land Rover Defender – and by quite some distance.
-The Dacia Duster is a good second place choice here, but beware the slightly offset driving position.
+Again, the Land Rover Defender and Range Rover Evoque – and by quite some distance.

 How do I choose a small 4x4?

 You need to consider your budget, but also what you want to use it for.
-Some of the above are very much working vehicles – the Suzuki Jimny in particular – while others, such as the Dacia Duster and Suzuki Vitara straddle the line between working and everyday use more effectively.
+Some are very much working vehicles – the Suzuki Jimny in particular – while others, such as the Dacia Duster and Suzuki Vitara straddle the line between working and everyday use more effectively.

 Where can I go off-roading in a 4x4 in the UK?